jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 Two sets of classes need to be defined in TensorFlow proper.
 * Set 1: `PluggableDevice` related classes
+   * class `PluggableDevice`:  a class represents a set of new third-party devices, its device_type attribute describes what kind of device this is. it can be "GPU" or other device type string. it also has an attribute: subdevice_type, subdevice_type is for low-level specialization of GPU device.
+     *

-   * class `PluggableDevice`:  a class represents a set of new third-party devices, its device_type attribute (counter part of DEVICE_GPU, DEVICE_CPU) should be seperated from front-end visible device type name("GPU") to avoid kernel registration conflict with exsiting GPU(CUDA) kernels. it can be an alternative string registered from plugin, or "PLUGGABLE_" + device type(front-end visible device type registered through `SE_InitializePlugin`) as the device_type attribute, depending on StreamExecutor C API and kernel registration  C API design.
+its device_type attribute (counter part of DEVICE_GPU, DEVICE_CPU) should be seperated from front-end visible device type name("GPU") to avoid kernel registration conflict with exsiting GPU(CUDA) kernels. it can be an alternative string registered from plugin, or "PLUGGABLE_" + device type(front-end visible device type registered through `SE_InitializePlugin`) as the device_type attribute, depending on StreamExecutor C API and kernel registration  C API design.
 For the second option(adding "PLUGGABLE_" prefix), Kernel registration C API needs to add the "PLUGGABLE_" prefix to the registered device type so this device_type attribute can be transparently to the plugin authors.
 For example, plugin authors provide a "GPU" name through `SE_InitializePlugin` and register the kernels to the "GPU" name through `TF_NewKernelBuilder` in plugin side, and TensorFlow Proper takes the "GPU" as the name for Device registration and makes the "PLUGGABLE_GPU" as the device_type attribute (counter part of DEVICE_GPU, DEVICE_CPU) for PluggableDevice.
    * class `PluggableDeviceFactory`: a device factory to create the PluggableDevice
    * class `PluggableDeviceBFCAllocator`: a PluggableDevice memory allocator that implements a ‘best fit with coalescing’ algorithm.It extends the BFC algorithm, counter part of GPUBFCAllocator.
    * class `PluggableDeviceAllocator`: an allocator that wraps a PluggableDevice allocator.